retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 Synthetic events order
 ^^^^^^^^^^^^^^^^^^^^^^

-As you may have noticed, each synthetic event has a “parent” that defines the timestamp.
-When you apply multiple data processors, a timestamp collisions might occur, so it is not clear how the events should be ordered.
+As you may have noticed, each synthetic event has a "parent" that defines the timestamp.
+When you apply multiple data processors, timestamp collisions might occur, so it is unclear how the events should be ordered.
 For colliding events, the following sorting order is applied, based on event types(earlier event types are added earlier):